DeliceLydia/meals-catalogue/README.md

 # Meals Catalogue

-This is a React- Redux based meals catalogue application it consists of a browsable list of foods that you can filter and access to the details of one specific type of food.
+This is a React- Redux meals catalogue application it consists of a browsable list of foods that you can filter and access to the details of one specific type of food.

 ### List of foods